RWA & Private Credit

 Securities Classification

-In many jurisdictions, tokenized RWAs — particularly those that represent debt instruments with interest payments — are likely classified as securities.
-This means they may be subject to securities registration requirements, accredited investor restrictions, and other regulatory obligations.
+In many jurisdictions, tokenized RWAs — particularly debt instruments with interest payments — are likely classified as securities.
+This means they may be subject to securities registration, accredited investor restrictions, and other regulatory obligations.

 Most RWA protocols have addressed this by restricting participation to verified, often accredited, investors.
-Centrifuge and Maple, for example, require KYC (Know Your Customer) verification for participation in many of their pools.
+Centrifuge and Maple require KYC verification for participation in many pools.

 Evolving Frameworks

 Regulators globally are actively developing frameworks for tokenized assets.
-The EU's Markets in Crypto-Assets (MiCA) regulation, which took full effect in 2024, provides some framework for crypto assets but does not comprehensively address tokenized securities.
+The EU's Markets in Crypto-Assets (MiCA) regulation, which took full effect in 2024, provides some framework but doesn't comprehensively address tokenized securities.
 The U.S. SEC has signaled that many tokenized assets fall under existing securities laws.

 Opportunities in Regulatory Clarity

-While regulatory uncertainty is a risk, increased regulatory clarity could be a catalyst for RWA growth.
-Clear rules around tokenized securities could encourage larger institutional participation and open the door for regulated financial institutions to participate directly in DeFi lending.
+While regulatory uncertainty is a risk, increased clarity could catalyze RWA growth.
+Clear rules around tokenized securities could encourage larger institutional participation and open the door for regulated financial institutions to participate directly.

 How to Approach RWA Lending as a DeFi User

-If you are considering participating in RWA lending, here are practical considerations.
+If you're considering RWA lending, here are practical considerations based on my research.

 Evaluate the Asset Originator

-The quality of RWA lending is only as good as the quality of the underlying loans.
-Research the asset originator's track record, their underwriting standards, and their default history.
+The quality of RWA lending is only as good as the underlying loans.
+Research the asset originator's track record, underwriting standards, and default history.
+Look for originators with established traditional finance experience.

 Understand the Tranching Structure